Skip to content

 JWT token can be shared between servers, effectively enabling SSO (Single Sign On) for Domino REST API.
 It's LTPA for grownups.

-Configure apps
+Configure OAuth access for apps

 The Admin UI allows to configure database schemas, server scopes and OAuth applications (Domino functioning as IdP).